aaronscofield/aaronscofield/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a simple personal website
+- 🔭 I’m currently working on learning Go
-- 💬 Ask me about the New York Yankees (even though last season wasn't great)
+- 💬 Ask me about the New York Yankees
 - 📫 How to reach me: Reach out on LinkedIn!
 - Pronouns: He/him
 - ⚡ Fun fact: I am a cellist and also play piano and guitar!